sealgodreal/sealgodreal/README.md

 ### Hey, Welcome to _sealgod's dungeon_!
-#### I mostly provide useless services.
-But you should check out:
+#### I mostly provide useless services, but you should check out Nebula.

-# Nebula Unblocking

-> A sophisticated, generic "unblocked" site designed to evade network filters.
+> Nebula: A sophisticated, generic "unblocked" site designed to evade network filters.

 ---